-(1) Except for shareholder resolutions for which management has
+(1) Except for shareholder resolutions for which management has not issued a recommendation.

 Commitment to the top 20 contributors to the carbon footprint

 In 2024, Coface's manager, Amundi, initiated a dialogue with all of the top 20 issuers in terms of carbon contribution on ESG aspects.